Google Data Studio Tutorial

 13. Add a breakdown of dimensions

-Instead of explaining what a dimension drilldown is, it is easier if I show you.
+Instead of explaining what a dimension breakdown is, it is easier if I show you.

 Suppose we want to see the users by source.
 To find out, we create a simple bar chart.